Adam-04/Lab4/README.md

-(a) Headers:
 # Project Overview
 - The project focuses on creating a responsive website using HTML and CSS as well as Flex
+- It was a very challenging project, but also a very interesting one and we have learned alot
 ## Team Members
 | Name |
 |------|